Heswall: Education

-Heswall is well served by St Peter’s C of E, Gayton and Heswall Primary Schools.
+Heswall is well served by St Peter's C of E, Gayton and Heswall Primary Schools.

 Pensby High School is the local secondary school situated in nearby Pensby.

 Heswall Primary School

 Heswall Primary School serves the local community of Heswall and surrounding areas on the Wirral Peninsula.

-Heswall Primary School opened in 1909.
-It was originally on the eastern edge of The Puddydale, opposite the Royal Liverpool Children’s hospital on Telegraph Road (now converted into a local Tesco).
+It opened in 1909.
+It was originally on the eastern edge of The Puddydale, opposite the Royal Liverpool Children's hospital on Telegraph Road (now converted into a local Tesco).
 The original building was demolished in 1982 after falling into disrepair.
 Prior to demolition, the juniors were moved to the current Whitfield Lane site in 1976 and the school became known as Whitfield Primary School.
-The infants joined the juniors in 1982 unifying the school on one site again – eventually becoming Heswall County Primary school.
+The infants joined the juniors in 1982, unifying the school on one site again – eventually becoming Heswall County Primary school.

 The current Whitfield Lane site was formerly the location of the Beehive Dairy.
 The school has retained the Beehive logo in its school badge.
-The single form entry school has 220+ children on roll.
+The single form entry school has around 220 children on roll.
 Now known as Heswall Primary School, the school is surrounded by the Barnston fields and has its own field and wooded areas.

 The school is the home of Wirral Science Under the Stars, an event run by the school that brings together science links in real life settings with education.

+There is also Gayton preschool, which is located in lower Heswall; in Gayton, as well as being a preschool it also offers primary school, it is council funded.